acoli-repo/AURIS/guidelines/archive/discourse.2023-11-17.md

 NB: for Dialog data, cf. https://dialogbank.lsv.uni-saarland.de/

 Note that PDTB3 changed the definition of its arguments and shifted from a syntactically based identification of Arg1 (external argument) and Arg2 (internal argument) to a positional identification of Arg1 as first and Arg2 as second argument (except for subordinating conjunctions, where the old definition holds).
-As ISO 24617-8 was defined in relation to PDTB2, not PDTB3, our definitions are based on the older definitions.
+As ISO SemAF was defined in relation to PDTB2, not PDTB3, our definitions are based on the older definitions.
 Subsequent updates to the definition of PDTB2 roles that pertain to this change in definitions have not been adopted here.

 TODO: we could add attribution for cases in which sentence splitting separates the attribution phrase from the reported statement.
 In our attribution relation, the utterance is the attribution statement, attribution triggered by either the verb or an orthographic mark such as a colon (_:_)